Feature: #107036 - Configurable dashboard widgets

 Impact

-• Dashboard widgets now display a settings (cog) icon when they support configuration
+• Dashboard widgets now display a settings (cog) icon when configuration is supported.

-• Clicking the settings icon opens a modal dialog with configurable options
+• Clicking the icon opens a modal dialog with configurable options.

-• Settings are applied immediately after saving, with the widget content refreshing automatically
+• Settings are applied immediately after saving, and the widget refreshes automatically.

-• Each widget can be configured independently per user / per instance
+• Each widget instance is configured independently per user.

-• Dashboard widgets can now provide user-configurable options
+• Dashboard widgets can now expose user-configurable options.

-• Widget instances maintain separate configurations, allowing flexible dashboard layouts
+• Widget instances maintain independent configurations, allowing flexible layouts.

-• No additional configuration is required - configurable widgets automatically show the settings icon
+• No extra configuration is required—configurable widgets automatically show the settings icon.

-• Widgets can migrate from WidgetInterface to \WidgetRendererInterface to provide settings definitions and use configured settings during widget rendering.
+• Widgets can migrate from WidgetInterface to WidgetRendererInterface to define settings and use configured values during rendering.

-• Settings are automatically validated and processed using the Settings API
+• Settings are validated and processed automatically via the Settings API.

-• Widget context includes a Settings object with current configuration values
+• The widget context provides a Settings object containing the current configuration.

-• Settings definitions support all existing Settings API types (string, int, bool, url, etc.)
+• All existing Settings API types are supported (string, int, bool, url, etc.).

 The following core widgets now support configuration:

-• An upgrade wizard exists to migrate existing widgets of this type to the new format.
+• Includes an upgrade wizard to migrate existing widgets of this type to the new format.

 Example